ghalib-bello/4Dsurvival/4Dsegment/README.md

 python3 inputdata_setup.py /4Dsegment_output /4Dsegment_output/covariates.csv
 ```

 The last command runs the `inputdata_setup.py` script.
-The script takes two arguments, (1) the directory into which the `data` folder (produced after running 4D*Segment*) was mounted (2) the location of the covariate data file.
+The script takes two arguments, (1) the directory into which the `data` folder (produced after running 4D*Segment*) was mounted (2) the location of the covariate data file (in the example above, we use '/4Dsegment_output/covariates.csv' but in practice the covariates file could have any name).
 If the covariate data is formatted correctly (as outlined above), this script will produce a file `inputdata_DL_wcovariates.pkl` saved under the directory `/4DSurv/data`.

 To train and validate the model, we then run the following commands: